Robot Sound Interpretation: Combining Sight and Sound in Learning-Based Control: Simulation experiments

 We now introduce the training procedure and evaluation of our network in simulation.
 In our experiments, the overall architecture of the network is kept the same in both TurtleBot and Kuka environments, except the following modifications.

 In TurtleBot environment, we pretrain the vision module (green component in Fig.~\ref{fig:wholeNet}) to accelerate the convergence of the whole network.
-We collect image data through a automatic process for all sixteen labels in simulator to optimize $\Lobject$, where each label indicates whether an object is in $I_t$.
+We collect image data through a self-supervising process for all sixteen labels in simulator to optimize $\Lobject$, where each label indicates whether an object is in $I_t$.
 Using the label of these image, we optimize $\Ltarget$ by replacing the concept vector to randomly generated one-hot vectors.
 TurtleBot environment requires a deeper CNN and a deeper LSTM to achieve good performance, because the partial observability of this environment adds complexity to the robot's task.
 We train the network for $1.5\times 10^6$ timesteps.

-In Kuka environment, we train our network without pretrained weights as the task requires less exploration to obtain a good policy. $\Lobject$ and $\Ltarget$ are no longer needed since all four identical blocks are always in the robot's fixed camera view.
+In Kuka environment, we do not need pretrained weights to obtain a good policy as the task requires less exploration. $\Lobject$ and $\Ltarget$ are no longer needed since all four identical blocks are always in the robot's fixed camera view.
 We train the network for $5\times 10^6$ timesteps.

+We create a Mix dataset to show that our model can map different sounds to one object.
+Mix dataset combines Wordset2 with UrbanSound8K Dataset.
+The ``tree'' class and the ``bird'' class are the same as Wordset2; the other two classes contain an even mixture of data from two different sub-classes: ``house'' is mixed with ``jackhammer,'' ``dog'' is mixed with ``dog bark.''
+The model must learn that more than one classes of words have the same meaning during training, and therefore the model's concept vector forms an abstract meaning of these objects.
+For each class, 1,000 samples are used for training and 50 samples are used for testing.

+To show that the agent's interpretation of a sound can evolve dynamically, we conduct an experiment denoted as ``Wordset2 $\rightarrow$ Mix.''
+Specifically, the agent first learns in the TurtleBot environments for $1.5\times 10^6$ timesteps or in the Kuka environment for $5\times 10^6$ timesteps with Wordset2.
+Then, the model is trained for additional timesteps with our Mix dataset.
+In other words, the agent encounters new sounds of ``jackhammer'' and ``dog bark,'' and must learn that both ``dog'' and ``dog bark'' refer to the same target object.
+This follows for ``house'' and ``jackhammer.''